tatianno/wrapper-redis-client/README.md

 It is a wrapper for a Redis Server.

-## Installing AMI2RabbitMQ and Supported Versions
+## Installing RedisDB and Supported Versions

 RedisDB is available on PyPI: